Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I was just hoping for higher.

-Yeah, I would have thought higher, yeah.
+Yeah, I was, I thought higher, yeah.

-Yeah, actually, you're right because he didn't die straight away.
+Yeah, actually, you're right, because he didn't die straight away.

 He died the next day.

-So if you added the zero.
+He added the zero.

-Oh, no question.
+Off, no question.

-Yeah, absolutely dumb.
+Yeah, absolutely done.

 As he's falling, his final thought is, I wish I was higher.